LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/exercises.rst

       ---#####---

    .. note:: We have inserted dashes to represent spaces, so they are visible in the output.
-Don't do this in your code.
+      This can be helpful for building the pattern, but make sure to remove them from your final code.

 #.
-Write a method ``MakeIsoscelesTriangle(height)`` that returns a triangle
+Write a method ``MakeIsoscelesTriangle(height)`` that prints a triangle
    of the given height.

    .. sourcecode:: csharp